Explainable Binary Classification of Separable Shape Ensembles: Introduction

-Given the SVD of $X$ representing a discrete shape, we can elaborate on related decompositions into complementary factors of (discrete) undulation and invertible $d$-by-$d$ linear deformations---\ie, in a complementary sense, an `undulation' is the set of all shape representations which cannot be achieved by linear transforms as right group actions on $X - B(X)$.
-That is, ignoring non-deforming translations without loss of generality, for $\bm{c}(s) = M^{\top}\widetilde{\bm{c}}(s)$,
+Given the SVD of $X- B(X)$ representing a discrete shape, we can elaborate on related decompositions into complementary factors of (discrete) undulation and invertible $d$-by-$d$ linear deformations---i.e., in a complementary sense, an `undulation' is the set of all shape representations which cannot be achieved by linear transforms as right group actions on $X - B(X)$.
+That is, temporarily ignoring non-deforming translations, for $\boldsymbol{c}(s) = M^{\top}\widetilde{\boldsymbol{c}}(s)$,